publishing.co.uk

 • Regional newspapers — the arts/community reporter (find them by name; see press releases).

 • BBC local radio — genuinely books author interviews; email the specific programme (e.g. the mid-morning show) with your local angle.
-This is one of the most reliable wins available to UK indies.
+In our experience it's one of the more reachable options for UK indies.

 • Community and county magazines — small circulation, engaged local readers, always after content.